Colds and the flu

 The Common Cold

 The common cold (medically known as rhinopharyngitis or nasopharyngitis) is the most common upper respiratory tract infection.
 More than 200 different viruses can cause colds.
-The most common cause are rhinoviruses.
-Less common viral causes include coronaviruses, influenza, and parainfluenzas.
+The most common infectious agents for the common cold are rhinoviruses.
+Less common viral causes include coronaviruses, adenoviruses, influenza, and parainfluenzas.

 Cold symptoms develop 1 to 3 days after being exposed to the virus and usually resolve within 10 days.
 Cold symptoms are nearly always less severe than those of the flu.